 Thank you everyone for the responses.
 I have a heated blanket over the back half of her cage, have some pedialyte in her cage and she is drinking it, still eating little bits at a time, keeping the room she's in dim lighting and quiet, she's preening now so hoping thats a good sign.
 Also, now having HUGE poops, wet and darkish green.

 Thank you RavensGryf for the pm'd vets, i found the first one as well which seemed perfect but it seems he has relocated to Green Bay (about 2 hours away).
-I have an appointment with another one for 8am tomorrow.
+I have an appointment with another one which is an "all animals" emergency vet for 8am tomorrow.

 Last edited by mnollie; 05-09-2018 at 06:14 PM.